daniel-sc/properties-trueformat/README.md

 - **AST-based Editing** \
   Provides an Abstract Syntax Tree for precise modifications.
 Change a property’s value or add new entries without reformatting the rest of the file.

+- **Text Escaping and Unescaping** \
+  Automatically escapes and unescapes special characters (e.g., newlines, tabs, backslashes, and unicode characters) in property values.

+- **Default Separator and Newline Guessing** \
+  Automatically determines the most common separator and newline characters used in the document for consistent formatting.

 ## Installation

 Install via npm: